-Making an impact in the classroom and staffroom through outstanding presenting skills
+Making an impact in the classroom & staffroom through outstanding presenting skills

 Communication skills are at the heart of being an effective teacher and school leader.
 Those that communicate the best, get the best results both inside and outside of the classroom.

-In this interactive workshop, develop your presenting and rapport-building skills as you take part in practical speaking exercises to become a more inspiring and influential communicator.
+In this interactive workshop, develop your presentation skills and leadership skills as you take part in practical speaking exercises to become a more inspiring and influential communicator.
 You will learn how to: